dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/MacOSX.md

 ## Pull

-> git-pull - Fetch from and integrate with another repository or a local branch
+> git-pull - In explorer, select a project and right-click mouse, then click [Git

-Project, right-click menu 【Git pull】
+>  pull] from menus.

 <img src="/static/snapshots/tutorial/source_control/git-new-pull-en.png" style="zoom:50%; border: 1px solid #eee;" />

 ## Push

-> git-push - Update remote refs along with associated objects
+> git-push - In explorer, select a project and right-click mouse, then click [Git

-Project, right-click menu 【Git Push】
+>  push] from menus.

 <img src="/static/snapshots/tutorial/source_control/git-new-push-en.png" style="zoom:50%; border: 1px solid #eee;" />

-**备注**：git push --force: 表示将目前自己本机的代码库推送到远端，并覆盖。请谨慎使用。
+**Remark**：git push --force: It means to push the current code library of your own computer to the remote end and overwrite it.
+Please use it with caution.

 ## Commit

 > git-commit - Record changes to the repository

-1. On the file, directory, or project to be submitted, right-click the menu and click [commit]
+1. Select the file or the directory or the project to be submitted, right-click the menu and click [commit]
-2. In the pop-up window, enter the `commit Message` and click the [Submit] button.
+2. In the pop-up window, enter the `commit message` and click the [Submit] button.

 <img src="/static/snapshots/tutorial/source_control/git_macosx_ac_en.jpg" style="zoom:40%; border: 1px solid #eee;" />